 Khmer New Year is traditionally the only time when young and teenage Cambodian boys and girls are supposed to play together.
 Young men also take this as an opportunity to look for possible brides.
 These are some of the many traditional games that are played during this time, mainly by younger Cambodians, but sometimes by adults too.

 This game is popular with children and teenagers as it’s often based on which girl likes which boy and vice versa.
-It’s played with two teams, one of boys and one of girls who stand in lines opposite each other.
+It’s played with two teams, a boys team and a girls team, who stand in lines opposite each other.
 The ‘chhoung‘ which is a tied up scarf, is thrown between the row of girls and the row of boys.
 When a team member catches it they throw it quickly at someone they like in the opposite row.
 If the chhoung hits that person they lead the whole team in singing and dancing until the chhoung is passed back to the other team.
 The process then starts all over again.

 Otherwise known as ‘boy meets girl’, this is again played with two teams, boys against girls.
 The Ongkhun is a Cambodia vine which produces hard, round, flat(ish) seeds, resembling a large flat horse chestnut (or conker, as we call them in the UK).
 One team pushes their ongkhun seeds into the ground for targets, the other team throws their ongkhuns to try to hit the targets.
 The team hitting the most targets wins and then hits the knees of the losing team members with an ongkhun…they’re really hard and it hurts!